OWASP/www-project-ai-security-and-privacy-guide/owaspaiexchange.md

   * Not covered yet in ISO/IEC standards - probably part of ongoing 27090 work.
 TODOGROUP: covered anywhere else?

 * SUPPLYCHAINMANAGE, including data provenance, to prevent that malicious AI components, source data or source models are obtained from unreliable sources.
-The Software Bill Of Materials (SBOM) becomes the AIBOM (AI Bill Of Materials).
+The Software Bill Of Materials (SBOM) becomes the AIBOM (AI Bill Of Materials) or MBOM (Model Bill of Material).
 AI systems often have a variation of supply chains, including the data supply chain, the labeling supply chain, and the model supply chain.

   Particularity: apart from code and components, data and models can also be part of the supply chain in AI.
 Data may include annotations and lables that are supplied by another source.
 Standard supply chain management includes provenance & pedigree, verifying signatures, using package repositories, frequent patching, and using dependency verification tools.